Bisma-Ijaz-1618/Project_Braille_ComputerArchitechure-Organisation/README.md

 >> Project Description::
    This porject ocntains a keypad brielle system made using ESP32 and arduino IDE.
 They keypad allwos for messages to be written and sent via email and whats app.
+It also contains and ultrasonic sensor that cna help the blind detect any nearby obstacles.

 >>Repository:
   1. Individual arduino files for each functionality